home-assistant/home-assistant.io/source/_integrations/discord.markdown

 ## Pinging users, roles, or linking to other channels in the same server

-You can use standard Discord methods for pinging users, roles, and channels contained within the server.
+You can use standard Discord methods to ping users, roles, and channels within the server.

 | Type      | Format         |
 | --------- | -------------- |